 For safety purposes, including the maintenance of order and discipline, surveillance cameras may be used to monitor student behavior in classrooms, on school vehicles, and in school common areas.
-Video recordings may be reviewed by school administrators to document student misconduct, investigate incidents, or as otherwise allowed under applicable law.
-IDEA will respond to parent/guardian requests to view security footage as required under applicable federal and/or state law (Texas Education Code Title 2, Subtitle F, Chapter 29, Subchapter A, Section 002: Video Surveillance of Special Education.)
+Video recordings may be reviewed by school administrators to document student misconduct or investigate incidents, or as otherwise allowed under applicable law.
+IDEA will respond to legal guardian requests to view security footage as required under applicable federal and/or state law (including, but not limited to, Texas Education Code, Chapter 29, Subchapter A.